apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Frequently-asked-questions.md

 Check out <doc:Project-scope-and-goals>.

-### What OpenAPI featues does the generator support?
+### What OpenAPI features does the generator support?

 Check out <doc:Supported-OpenAPI-features>.

 ### Which underlying HTTP library does the generated code use?

 Swift OpenAPI Generator is not tied to any particular HTTP library.
-Instead, the generated code utilizies a general protocol called [`ClientTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/clienttransport) for client code, and [`ServerTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/servertransport) for server code.
+Instead, the generated code utilizes a general protocol called [`ClientTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/clienttransport) for client code, and [`ServerTransport`](https://swiftpackageindex.com/apple/swift-openapi-runtime/documentation/openapiruntime/servertransport) for server code.

 The user of the generated code provides one of the concrete transport implementations, based on what's appropriate for their use case.